Towards Zero waste

 Australia produces more than 3.4 million tonnes of packaging every year — that’s about 165kg per person — and only 48 per cent is recycled.

-PlasticsIn June this year (2016), French paliament implemented a new law which all disposable plastic dishware banned from sale in French stores by 2020.
+PlasticsIn June 2016, French parliament implemented a new law which all disposable plastic dishware banned from sale in French stores by 2020.

 - Don’t forget to take your reusable shopping bag when you're Christmas shopping.

 - Buy in bulk to minimise packaging waste.